Asymptotic Theory and Sequential Testing for Adaptive Bandits: Asymptotic Theory and Statistical Inference

 \subsection{Asymptotic Power Analysis}

-This section turns to explore the asymptotic behavior under fixed alternatives and characterizes the asymptotic power of the test.
-Notably, the divergence rate of the test statistic is governed by $\mu_{h,\min}/\mu^\ast$, indicating that the test's asymptotic efficiency is constrained by the arm with the minimum effective sample size.
+This section explores the asymptotic behavior under fixed alternatives and characterizes the asymptotic power of the test.
+Notably, the divergence rate of the test statistic is governed by $\mu_{h,\min}/(2\mu^\ast)$ in Theorem \ref{thrr2}, indicating that the test's asymptotic efficiency is constrained by the arm with the minimum effective sample size.

-\begin{theorem} Suppose Assumptions \ref{meanbound}--\ref{asspar} hold.
+\begin{theorem} Suppose that Assumptions \ref{meanbound}, \ref{meanconver} and \ref{asspar} hold.
 Under any fixed alternative $H_1:h({\bm\mu}_{[{\mathcal{A}}]})=\tau>0$, conditional on the limiting scaled allocation proportions of the arms, the distribution of $\Psi_n$ is asymptotically normal with unit variance and a mean that diverges at a rate of $n^{\frac{\mu_{h,\min}}{2\mu^\ast}}$.
-Thus, the power of the test converges to 1 as $n\to\infty$.
-That is,
+Thus,

 \end{theorem}

 To contextualize the asymptotic statistical efficiency of the UNB test, we compare it with two widely used allocation benchmarks: equal randomization (ER) and the UCB algorithm.
 ER is a non-adaptive benchmark that maximizes power, and the UCB represents a strategy optimized for regret minimization.